-A RIAS must be fitted behind the gearbox symmetrically about the car centre line and no less than 200 mm forward the rearmost point of the bodywork.
+A RIAS must be fitted behind the gearbox symmetrically about the car centre line and no more than 200 mm forward the rearmost point of the bodywork.

-The perimeter of the most rearward vertical and transversal face of the rear absorbing structure must form a continuous and closed section with a minimum area of 13000 mm2.
+The perimeter of the most rearward vertical and transversal face of the rear absorbing structure must form a continuous and closed section with a minimum height of 100 mm maintained over a minimum width of 130 mm.

-The centre of this section should be between Z250 plane and Z300 plane.
+The centre of this 100mm tall and 130mm wide rectangular section must be between Z250 plane and Z300 plane.